masarunakajima/parallelRNA/README.md

 # :dna:ParallelRNA:dna:: Parallel RNA structure counting algorithm
 Secondary structures for nucleic acid sequences, DNA and RNA, are useful abstractions when examining certain behaviors of those molecules.
-We examine the problem of counting secondary structures compatible with an ordered multiset of sequences.
-In particular, we address the issue of accounting for indistinguishable secondary structures, for which no fast algorithm has been found.
-We provide a parallel algorithm for counting distinguishable secondary structures.
+We examine the problem of finding a secondary structure with maximum number of base pairs.
+The Nussinov algorthm solves this problem in cubic time.
+Our aim is to come up with parallelization of Nussoniv algorithm.

 ## 0. Prerequisites
 g++ <br />